Kozea/WeasyPrint/docs/features.rst

 defining "new properties and values, so that authors may bring new techniques (running headers and footers, footnotes, leaders, bookmarks) to paged media".

-Two features from this module have been implemented in WeasyPrint.
+Three features from this module have been implemented in WeasyPrint.

 .. _bookmarks: